Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chicago has combined with its opponents to score more than 37 points in 10 of 15 games this season.
+- Chicago and its opponents have combined to score more than 37 points in 10 of 15 games this season.

-- New York's games have gone over 37 points in 10 of 15 chances this season.

-- The two teams combine to average 34.2 points per game, 2.8 less than the total in this contest.

 - The Bears and their opponents have scored an average of 43.4 points per game in 2021, 6.4 more than Sunday's total.

-- The 37-point total for this game is 8.3 points below the 45.3 points per game average total in Giants games this season.
+- The 37-point over/under for this game is 8.3 points below the 45.3 points per game average total in Giants games this season.

 Bears stats and trends

-- When Chicago scores more than 24.3 points, it is 2-1 against the spread and 1-2 overall.
+- Chicago is 2-1 against the spread and 1-2 overall in games when it puts up more than 24.3 points.

-- This year, the Bears have turned the ball over 25 times, five more than the Giants' takeaways (20).
+- The Bears have turned the ball over 25 times this season, five more turnovers than the Giants have forced (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Giants.